05 July 2012

 Mike lead us around the farm giving us history and information and introduced us to the people who run the show.

-All of the animals that they raise on the farm aside from the donkey and the mini-horses are raised for meat or eggs.
 These cows will be slaughtered in late fall.
 I wish that more people had a connection to the food that they eat instead of eating passively (aka, not having a clue or caring where their meat came from).

 The hens were pretty hot, they breathe with their mouths open as a method of "sweating."
 We were all pretty sweaty, to be frank.